What is mortgage insurance and how does it work?

 If you get a US Department of Agriculture (USDA) loan, the program is similar to the Federal Housing Administration, but typically cheaper.
 You’ll pay for the insurance both at closing and as part of your monthly payment.
 Like with FHA loans, you can roll the upfront portion of the insurance premium into your mortgage instead of paying it out of pocket, but doing so increases both your loan amount and your overall costs.

-If you get a Department of Veterans’ Affairs (VA) loan, the VA guarantee replaces mortgage insurance, and functions similarly.
-With VA loans, there is no monthly mortgage insurance premium.
+If you get a Department of Veterans’ Affairs (VA)-backed loan, the VA guarantee replaces mortgage insurance, and functions similarly.
+With VA-backed loans, which are loans intended to help servicemembers, veterans, and their families, there is no monthly mortgage insurance premium.
 However, you will pay an upfront “funding fee.”
 The amount of that fee varies based on:

 - Your type of military service